jose-ambrosioo/network_design_and_implementation/README.md

 3. Physical and logical structure of the network
 3.1 Physical structure

-Below we will have the drawing of the physical topology of the network that will show us a true appearance or layout of the network.
-It will represent to us how the networks are connected, and the means of connecting the devices.
-The way the cables are connected will influence several points considered critical, such as flexibility, speed, and security.
-We use the Microsoft Visio 2016 tool.
+Below, I have a drawing of the network's physical topology that will show us its true appearance or layout.
+It will represent how the networks are connected and the means of connecting the devices.
+The cables' connection will influence several critical points, such as flexibility, speed, and security.
+I use the Microsoft Visio 2016 tool.

 3.1 Logical structure

-Logical topology refers to the way in which signals act on network media, or the way in which data is transmitted over the network from one device to another without taking into account the physical interconnection of the devices.
-They are often associated with Media Access Control, methods and protocols.
-These topologies are capable of being dynamically reconfigured by special types of equipment such as routers and switches.
-We use the Microsoft Visio 2016 tool.
+Logical topology refers to the way signals act on network media or the way data is transmitted over the network from one device to another without taking into account the physical interconnection of the devices.
+It is often associated with Media Access Control methods and protocols.
+These topologies can be dynamically reconfigured by special types of equipment, such as routers and switches.
+I use the Microsoft Visio 2016 tool.

 4. Network floor plan

-The floor plan is essential so that we can have the correct basis for carrying out the project, which concerns the physical arrangement of the equipment.
+The floor plan is essential so that I can have the correct basis for carrying out the project, which concerns the physical arrangement of the equipment.

 5. Addressing table